ArcaneEngineer/ECS-tutorials/part2.md

 }
 ```

+Right, _that's_ interesting.

 The first part, outside of the if block, sets up every component in every arrays, thereby ensuring all are usable, _even if (at runtime) they are never used_.
 This is central to the way ECS operates.
 Note, in C, we would not need these -- zeroed structs automatically exist on array allocation.
 In JS however, we must define the object structure of each element of the entity-component table, or we will be referencing into `undefined` objects, which will cause the program to error when it is run.

-You will notice not only the new way of setting up each component using `structuredClone(prototype)`, but also how we either set `isActive` to `true` explicitly on each component where that is required.
+You will notice not only the new way of setting up each component using `structuredClone(prototype)`, but also how we set `isActive` to `true` explicitly on each component where that is required.
 Notice how:

 1. if an entity will be a tank, it has its `transform` (position), `motion`, `turret`, and each `track` set active.

 2. if an entity will be a bullet, which makes up the other half of our component arrays (from index `[4]` to `[7]` inclusive), then nothing is set active initially.

 Why is this?
 Well, because bullets aren't active to start with.
 We neither want to process them nor see them until a bullet is fired by one or more tanks.
 They basically don't exist in our simulation until then.
-For a good example of this, see how bullet rendering is processed, further on in `renderEntities()`.
+For a good example of this, see how bullet rendering is processed, further down, in `renderEntities()`.

 ### Running Game logic over complex components